Which Language to Choose

 Only 9% of Americans can speak their native language plus another language fluently, as opposed to 53% of Europeans.
 The large, growing deficiency in world languages and cultures compromises American security and business interests at home and abroad.
 The careers in which knowledge of a second world language is an asset or a requirement is extensive and includes Communications, Business, U.S. Government (Military and the State Department), Travel & Tourism, Education, Medicine, and Social Services.

 Spanish is spoken by 417 million people worldwide, including 28 million in the United States, making the US 5th worldwide in terms of the number of Spanish speakers.
 Spanish is the most studied language in the United States with over 4 million high school students and 750,000 college students learning Spanish.
 It is the official language of 22 countries, most notably in Mexico and Latin America.
-With close to 106 million first-langauge speakers, Mexico has the largest populations of Spanish speakers int he world.
-Spanish is an official working language of both the United Nations and the European union.
+With close to 106 million first-language speakers, Mexico has the largest population of Spanish speakers in the world.
+Spanish is an official working language of both the United Nations and the European Union.